marrink-lab/vermouth-martinize/doc/source/tutorials/go_models.rst

                          Name of the virtual interaction go site atom (default: CA)

 To add a Gō model to your protein, the first step is to calculate the contact map of your protein.
 The contact map can be obtained in two ways.
-Firstly, by uploading it to the `web server <http://pomalab.ippt.pan.pl/GoContactMap/>`_, and downloading the associated ``contact_map.out`` file.
+Firstly, by uploading your pdb structure to the `web server <http://pomalab.ippt.pan.pl/GoContactMap/>`_, and downloading the associated ``contact_map.out`` file.
-Alternatively, with a version of Martinize2 ≥ 0.13.0 the contact map can be calculated directly without the need for any external processes.
+Alternatively, the contact map can be calculated directly without the need for any external processes.
 While the implementations of the contact algorithm are identical, the Martinize2 implementation may be relatively slow for larger systems.
 Typically for proteins with fewer than 1000 residues, the calculation of the contact map as part of Martinize2 will add up to a minute of extra calculation.
 Note that while the implementations of